Trevor Colbourn

 Harold Trevor Colbourn (24 February 1927 – 12 January 2015) was an Australian professor and academic administrator, who served as the second president of the University of Central Florida, previously named Florida Technological University.

 Early life and career

 Colbourn was born in Armidale, New South Wales, Australia on 24 February 1927.
 As a young man, Colbourn and his family moved to England where he earned a Bachelor of Arts degree in history at the University of London.
 Colbourn then moved to the United States, where he graduated with a Master of Arts in history from the College of William and Mary and a doctorate in history from Johns Hopkins University.

 Colbourn taught history at Penn State University and Indiana University Bloomington before he becoming the graduate dean at the University of New Hampshire in 1967.
 In 1973, he was appointed Academic Vice President of San Diego State University and served as Acting President from 1977 to 1978.

+He published The Lamp of Experience : Whig History and the Intellectual Origins of the American Revolution in 1974.